MarkNenadov/MightyAnt/README.md

 ### Config (resources/config.yaml)

 ```
-# port of the server listening for proxy requests
+# port for listening for proxy requests
 proxyPort: 9000

-# name it identifies itself with upon connection
+# name presented upon connection
 proxyName: "MightyAnt"

-# should it be silent or identify itself upon connection?
+# should it be silent or present name upon connection?
 silent: false

 # useCompression (gzip)